 The committee members are:

-For the month of March, Beverly Bootstraps, which serves our neediest neighbors, has asked for donations of dried or canned beans.
-You can drop these on the table outside the front office Sunday-Friday or, on Sundays, at the back of the sanctuary.
-Please avoid glass containers.
+For the month of SEPTEMBER, Beverly Bootstraps, a food pantry for our neediest neighbors, is seeking donations of low-sugar cereal.
+You can drop these on the table as you walk into church, or outside the front office during the week.

 St. John's Episcopal Church